Weighted Vests: Dressing For Fitness Success

 The Versatility of the Weighted Vest

 Weight vests worn during workouts may help build muscle mass while concurrently burning excess fat and calories.
-Such vests vary in design, ranging from as light as 0.5 lbs. all the way up to 30 lbs., according to sources at FitStream.
+Such vests vary in design, ranging from as light as 0.5 lbs. up to 30 lbs., according to sources at FitStream.
 Similar to Velcro ankle weights, some adjustable vests enable the user to add or remove weight bars as he progresses.

 “If used properly, weight vests can have extensive benefits in training the cardiovascular system and increasing VO2 max,” says Brock Christopher, CPT, a strength coach at Atlanta’s Porsche Human Performance.
 Another bit of good news relates to the musculoskeletal system.
 Bones can actually increase their density as they adapt to handling a heavier load provided from the vest.